MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

             MyResourcePermission = new MyResourcePermission();

             // Request the permission check.
-            // If the Kernel rejects the permission it will throw a SecurityException securityManager.checkPermission(p);
+            // If the Kernel rejects the permission, it will throw a SecurityException securityManager.checkPermission(p);
          }
       }